LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

     then remember that this package is an extension of workflowr and in order to ensure that example not fails, it’s needed
-      - to have the same structure of some folders (analysis, code, codeRmd, docs) as for workflowr, or
+      - to have the same structure of some folders (analysis, code, code-Rmd, docs) as for workflowr, or
       - to adjust code lines referencing to any path and it’s not effective to do it only because of checking.